-Smokeless Saturday is a teen education and cessation program for students found with tobacco on school grounds.
-It offers an alternative to suspension and fines to those students violating school tobacco policies.
+Smokeless Saturday is a teen education and cessation program for students found with tobacco and electronic cigarettes on school grounds.

 As a result, Breathe Pennsylvania designed a program that provides students with the tools to make healthier choices and learn how to quit.
 A student found smoking in school can attend Smokeless Saturday rather than pay court costs.

 Smokeless Saturday is a one-day session taught by trained facilitators at 17 community sites throughout Western Pennsylvania.
 Students learn about smoking triggers, how to deal with stress, the long- and short-term consequences of tobacco use and how to quit successfully.

 Over 500 students are referred to Smokeless Saturday annually.
 A recent survey of the participants showed that 40 percent quit using tobacco for more than five months; indicating that students were motivated to quit.